streamlib/streamlib/README.md

 Further fields might be added later on to the specification.

+Currently all library TOML files are located under the [library](library) directory;

 ## CLI

 The `streamlib` CLI tool is the main interface for users, allowing to search for various streams according to their metadata and pass their respective URLs to the media player.